spcl/dace/doc/sdfg/ir.rst

 The SDFG symbol storage and what it means.
 We say that a symbol that does not have a defined value is a *free symbol*.

+If you are developing with expressions, read :ref:`symbolic`.

 .. _sdfg-memlet: